apaterson11/2382854p/testing/readme.md

 # 2382854p L4 Project - Testing

+NOTE: Tests will not work until the README instructions in `/builds` have been completed.

 To run our tests, these scripts must be placed in a Linux machine with Mininet, Selenium and Google Chrome installed.
 Additionally, please install the required python packages by running `pip install -r` in the same directory as our `requirements.txt` provided in the `setup_instructions/` folder.
 Additionally, `npm install` may need to be run in each build directory on your machine.

 Chrome settings must be configured.
 * Navigate to `chrome://flags/#allow-insecure-localhost`.
 Enable "Allow invalid certificates for resources loaded from localhost." and "Insecure origins treated as secure".
 In the box below the latter, please enter `http://10.0.0.2:4001/`.
 Finally, disable "Block insecure private network requests."
 * Certificates must also be set up.
 In Chrome, located "Manage Certificates" in your settings.
 Navigate to the "Trusted Root Certification Authorities" tab and click Import.
-Follow the instructions to import `cacert.pem`.
+Follow the instructions to import `setup_instructions/certs/cacert.pem`.
 If this does not work, follow the instructions in `setup_instructions/certs/README.md`.
 The certificate this document references is the `cacert.pem` file in the same folder.

 To set up our WebTransport over HTTP/3 server, please follow the first three instructions in `setup_instructions/Running WPT WebTransport test server.pdf`.